kachen10/P2Tet/README.md

 # 2 Player Tetris

 ### Motivation
-I want to crush my friends in a tetris game
+I want to crush my friends in a Tetris game